The Way We Talk (film): Development

 After a year of pre-production, a deaf friend of Wong suggested that he'd include real deaf people in the project.
 Wong agreed and decided to cast one of the three protagonists with a deaf actor.
 Marco Ng, who had been deaf since the age of two due to a genetic mutation, was recommended for the role by his secondary school teacher after he won Mister Deaf World in 2023.
 Ng accepted the offer after learning that the film focused on the deaf community and culture.
 Since Ng's hearing condition was worsened gradually, he retained some hearing in childhood, allowing him to communicate using spoken language and deliver his lines without assistance.
 However, due to his hearing deficit, he struggled to hear his co-stars' lines while filming in noisy environments and had to rely on instinct to perform.
 The film marked Ng's acting debut, but he expressed no interest in pursuing acting further.
 To prepare for his role, Ng took acting classes from actress Yam Yuen (who also played Sophie's mother in the film) for three months.

 In May 2022, Wong approached Neo Yau for the final protagonist role, and Yau received the screenplay in August 2022 while pre-producing the action film Little Fighters (2025) with his production company Trial & Error.
 He put aside his producer work to take on the role, citing reasons related to his passion in acting.
-Wong cast Yau, who was the lead actor in another of his films, She Remembers, He Forgets (2015), believing Yau's characteristics and enthusiasm as an actor would help him endure the sign language training.
+Wong cast Yau, who was the lead actor in another of his films, She Remembers, He Forgets (2015), believing Yau's characteristics and enthusiasm as an actor would help him to pass the sign language training.
 To prepare for his role, Yau underwent two years of sign language training with interpreters Seabird and Kimberly Wu, starting during the COVID-19 pandemic.
-Since Yau's character was profoundly deaf, Seabird taught him natural sign languages, which did not follow the logic of spoken languages, enhancing his character's authenticity.
+Since Yau's character was profoundly deaf, Seabird taught him natural sign languages, which did not follow the logic of spoken languages, strengthening his character's authenticity.
 Wong chose sign language as a primary language for the film and entrusted its execution to sign language instructors, comparing it to how action films relied on fight choreographers for action scenes.
 Due to the lack of direct translations between Cantonese and sign languages, Wu explained that metaphors could not be utilized in the sign language dialogues, necessitating adjustments to some word choices in the screenplay using synonyms.
 Wong aimed to incorporate deaf individuals in the film and reached out to The Hong Kong Society for the Deaf, dedicating two days to auditioning interested candidates.